dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/sql_features/asof_join.md

 ## See Also

-For implementation details, see the [blog post "DuckDB's AsOf joins: Fuzzy Temporal Lookups"](/2023/09/15/asof-joins-fuzzy-temporal-lookups).
+For implementation details, see the [blog post "dataminer's AsOf joins: Fuzzy Temporal Lookups"](/2023/09/15/asof-joins-fuzzy-temporal-lookups).